Patrick-Kladek/ScreenshotFramer/README.md

 ![](Documentation/How%20it%20works.gif)

 ### Preparation
 - First check out the repository and build the app.
 Alternatively you can download the precompiled app [here](https://github.com/IdeasOnCanvas/ScreenshotFramer/releases).
+If downloaded ensure that you run `chmod +x /usr/local/bin/Screenshot-Framer-CLI` to make it executable.
 - Next open the Sample Project or create your own project structure.
 When you are using [fastlane](https://fastlane.tools)'s snapshot tool you can reuse that folder structure and only add missing files.

 ![](Documentation/File%20Structure.png)